Should Social Media Be Capitalized?

 Q: What is a common noun?

-A: A common noun is a general name used to refer to a person, place, or thing.
+A: A common noun is a general name used to refer to a class or category of people, places, or things.
 It is not capitalized unless it begins a sentence.

 Q: Are there any official rules regarding capitalization of social media?

 A: No, there are no universally accepted rules for capitalizing social media.
-It is a matter of style and personal preference.
+It is largely a matter of personal preference and style.

-A: Style guides such as The Associated Press (AP) and The Chicago Manual of Style (CMS) recommend capitalizing brand names of social media platforms (e.g., Facebook, Twitter) but using lowercase for the general term “social media.”

-In conclusion, the capitalization of social media remains a matter of debate.
-While some argue for capitalization to acknowledge its significance, others believe it should be treated as a common noun.
-As language continues to evolve, it is likely that this debate will persist, and individuals will continue to express their preferences based on their own linguistic sensibilities.
+In conclusion, the debate over capitalizing social media continues to divide language enthusiasts.
+While some argue for its capitalization to recognize its significance, others believe it should be treated as a common noun.
+Ultimately, the decision to capitalize social media lies in the hands of writers and editors, who must consider the context and style guidelines of their respective publications.